aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 }
 ```

-Add code to `HandleSubmitAction` to respond to file attachments:"
+Add code to `HandleSubmitAction` to respond to file attachments:
 ```csharp
   else if (activity.Attachments.Any())
   {